napodan/magichet/README.md

 people at 4aiman.ucoz.ru would speak English well enough to answer you.
 And googletranslate does hideous things upon messages...

+Also, the game includes some TODO info and all the mods in the "unused" folder are to be added sooner or later.

 II Game Mechanics (what's different from MC?)
 ---------------------------------------------